 [This page includes affiliate links.
 By purchasing through these links, at no additional cost to you, Be Web Smart earns a small commission.
 Thanks for your support!
 Read my policy and disclosure page for details.]

-Kids are using computers and tablets at younger ages – 38% of kids under the age of 2 have used a mobile device!
+Kids are using computers and tablets at younger ages – 38% of kids under the age of 2 have used a mobile device.
+The average age that children are exposed to porn is 11, and some experts suggest it could be as young as 9.
 And it’s common to stumble upon objectionable content when you are not looking for it, even for older kids, teens and adults.
+One study found that 70% of online youth ages 15-17 had accidentally stumbled across pornography online.
 So what’s a family to do?
 One of the most important tools in a digital parent’s toolkit is internet filtering or monitoring software.
 There are many to choose from, and recently I tested Covenant Eyes.
 Covenant Eyes is internet accountability and filtering software for computers, tablets and mobile devices.

 Accountability and Web Filtering

 There are two services available – accountability and filtering.
 With accountability, you are not blocking any content.
 Instead, internet activity is monitored, rated, and sent in a report to any person you choose.
 So for parents, you can set up accountability for your child or teen and receive reports on their web activity.